Premier House: Expansion

 The house changed little until Julius Vogel and his wife, Mary, arrived in 1873.
 Within a year they had turned it into an eight-bedroom mansion complete with conservatory and ballroom.
 The grounds featured what is thought to have been the country's first tennis court.
 The Vogels were noted for their lavish entertaining, resulting in the house acquiring the nickname of "The Casino".

-In the 1920s it was known as 'Arika Toa', or 'home of the chief'.
+In the 1920s it was known as 'Ariki Toa', or 'brave chief'.